FCRA Compliance

 If a background check returns no red flags, the employer may choose to move forward with hiring the subject of that report.
 In these situations, the employer has no more remaining obligations under the FCRA.

-• Notify the subject of the decision
+• Notify the subject of the decision.

-• Notify the subject of the background check company’s business name, address, and telephone number
+• Provide the background check company’s business name, address, and contact info.

-• Notify the subject that the background check company did not make the decision
+• Notify the subject that the background check company did not make the decision.

 backgroundchecks.com provides forms online and assists you with compliance